Tzeny/tzeny.github.io/_posts/wiki/2019-01-08-artificial_intelligence_explained.md

 hidden: true
 ---

-I'll start with a description of what Artificial Intelligence, Machine Learning and Deep Learning are I stole from Medium[1] and Nvidia[2].
+I'll start with a description of what Artificial Intelligence, Machine Learning and Deep Learning are I stole from Medium1 and Nvidia2.

 Artificial Intelligence
 -----------------------

-First coined in 1956 by John McCarthy, <b>AI</b> involves machines that can perform tasks that are characteristic of human intelligence.
+First coined in 1956 by John McCarthy, AI involves machines that can perform tasks that are characteristic of human intelligence.
 While this is rather general, it includes things like planning, understanding language, recognizing objects and sounds, learning, and problem solving.

 {% include figure_caption.html url="/assets/img/wiki/AI_classification.png" description="AI, ML and DL as subgroups" %}